BackdoorAli/snyk-ctf-event-2026/docs/challenge-notes.md

 - how the flag was identified
 - how the result was confirmed in the event UI

-This file is written as retrospective documentation for an authorized capture-the-flag event.
+This file is written as retrospective documentation for an authorised capture-the-flag event.
 It is not intended as a general guide for testing unauthorized systems.

 ## Initial Challenge Read